-Submitter Summary

-Hope of God Perth Incorporated Hope of God Perth Incorporated is a non-profit religious organisation with a vision to nurture people to their God given potential and pioneer new churches in Perth and around the world.
+Submitter Summary Hope of God Perth Incorporated Hope of God Perth Incorporated is a non-profit religious organisation with a vision to nurture people to their God given potential and pioneer new churches in Perth and around the world.
 It has a longstanding history of 29 years since its inception.
 They have been a part of the community landscape of Victoria Park through weekly hiring in Leisurelife Centre and the neighboring Victoria Park Community Centre over the last 10 years.
 A. Vision and Understanding The service does not meet recreation requirements; however, they are active within the centre and community at the moment and have been for some years.
 They hire out rooms within Leisurelife and the Community Centre weekly.
 They are involved in the community and have been for some years offering free services and support for their community.
 They have a good understanding of how they align with the town's plans, policies, and procedures.
 B. Detailed Lease Proposal A desirable proposal in length and rent offering.
-Ideally would propose a longer lease with break rights to prevent additional legal costs \$400pm - Gross 2+1+1 years CPI (Consumer Price Index) increase yearly C. Fit Out Concept Plans Not Applicable - No changes to be made.
-The current fit out meets their needs D. Relevant Experience They does a part of the community Centre for some years.
-E. Financial Position Financially sustainable self-funded organisation.
+Ideally would propose a longer lease with break rights to prevent additional legal costs \$\times \text{\$400pm} - \text{Gross}\$ \$\times 2+1+1 \text{ years}\$ \$\times CPI (Consumer Price Index) increase yearly C. Fit Out Concept Plans Not Applicable - No changes to be made.
+The current fit out meets their needs D. Relevant Experience They have been hiring storage space and gathering spaces from the Leisure Centre and Community Centre for some years.
+Financial PositionFinancially sustainable self-funded organisation.
 Operating subsidy not required.